-This course explores current theory and research on the development of gender and the consequences of gender roles for both men and women.
-It covers evolutionary, biological, psychoanalytic, cognitive, social learning and cross-cultural perspectives on gender, as well as approaches that seek to understand interactions among these influences.
-Particular attention is paid to the dynamics of privilege and oppression in the area of gender, to the intersections of gender with other markers of diversity, including social class, race, and culture, and to the application of course materials to student’s own lives and experience.
+In this course, we explore current theory and research on the development of gender identity and the consequences of gender roles for both men and women.
+We cover evolutionary, biological, psychoanalytic, cognitive, social learning, and cross-cultural perspectives on gender.
+We also discuss how these perspectives interact with each other.
+Particular attention is paid to the dynamics of privilege and oppression in the area of gender, to the intersections of gender with other social identities (e.g., race, culture, social class), and to the application of these issues to students’ own lives.

 PSYC-350 Psychology, Culture, and Ethnicity

-This course explores current theory and research on the role of race, culture, and ethnicity in human development and behavior.
-The course explores: (a) the universality and diversity of human biological, cognitive, social and emotional development and behavior within and across racial, ethnic and cultural groups; and (b) the dynamics of privilege and oppression that emerge when multiple cultures intersect or interact with one another.
-Particular attention is paid to the intersections of race and ethnicity with other markers of diversity, including gender and social class, and to the consequences of personal position within the matrix of privilege and oppression.
+In this case, we explore current theory and research on the role of race, culture, and ethnicity in human development and behavior.
+We focus on: (a) the universality and diversity of thoughts, feelings, and behaviors within and across racial, ethnic, and cultural identities; and (b) the dynamics of privilege and oppression that emerge when these identities intersect or interact with one another.
+We pay particular attention to the intersection of race and ethnicity with other social identities, such as gender and social class.

 RELI/JWST-201 The Hebrew Bible